 Pretrial diversion is the process of temporarily or permanently suspending a prosecution.
 The suspension may occur at any point of the judicial process until adjudication has occurred.
-Military diversion was established to help active duty military members and veterans facing misdemeanor charges, and who may be suffering from trauma, mental health issues or substance abuse, as a result of their military service.
+Military diversion was established to help active duty military members and veterans facing misdemeanor charges, military dui and who may be suffering from trauma, mental health issues or substance abuse, as a result of their military service.
 Military diversion offers these defendants the opportunity to suspend the criminal proceedings against them and enter a diversion program.
 In exchange, the court will impose conditions on the diversion program that will require the defendant to participate in treatment programs to address their underlying service related issues.

 Understanding Penal Code Section 1001.80

 In consideration of the service-related trauma suffered by military members, California has established a military diversion program under Penal Code section 1001.80.
 Under this law, “pretrial diversion shall apply whenever a case is before a court on an accusatory pleading alleging the commission of a misdemeanor offense, and the defendant was, or currently is, a member of the United States military and the defendant may be suffering from sexual trauma, traumatic brain injury, post-traumatic stress disorder, substance abuse, or mental health problems as a result of his or her military service.”

 Basically, to be eligible for pretrial diversion, the defendant must:

 - Be charged with a misdemeanor or misdemeanors only;

 - Be a current or former member of the United States military;

 - Be suffering from sexual trauma, traumatic brain injury, post-traumatic stress disorder, substance abuse, or mental health problems as a result of his or her military service;

 - Consent to being placed on Military Diversion and waive his or her rights to a speedy trial;

 - Not have been granted Military Diversion for any other case.